 - Small nail, electric drill or puncher

-- First off, cut the fabric into several small square pieces at about 2 to 3 inches per side.
+First off, cut the fabric (t shirt is fine) with a sharp edge or other tool into several small square pieces at about 2 to 3 inches per side.

-- Puncture some small holes on top of the metal tin by either using the nail, electric drill or puncher.
-You can definitely use anything you are most comfortable with when creating these small holes.
+Puncture a small hole (or a few, you don’t want to let in too much oxygen) on top of the metal tin by either using the nail, electric drill or puncher.
+You can use anything you are most comfortable with when creating a small hole.

-- Place the metal tin over any kind of fire source that only supplies a sufficient amount of low heat.
+Place the metal tin over any kind of fire source that only supplies a sufficient amount of low heat.
+You can use a camping stove for this part, it speeds things up pretty nicely.

-- Keep the process going until the slow steady stream of smoke is no longer coming out or dramatically reduced.
+Keep the same process going until the slow steady stream of smoke is no longer coming out or dramatically reduced.

-- After about 20 to 30 minutes, the smoke will stop and the char cloth is finished.
+After about 20 to 30 minutes, the smoke will stop and the cotton char cloth is finished.
+The char cloth should be completely black when it stops smoking.
+You might see a few coals, let those extinguish.

 After the batch of char cloth is finished, store it in a ziplock bag or any watertight container to keep it away from moisture.
 Additionally, char cloth is somewhat fragile, so make sure to handle it with care.